Varothex/IntroductionToRobotics/README.md

 # IntroductionToRobotics
-My repository with all the code from my homework and projects.
+My repository with all the code from my homework and projects from my university robotics course.